Eye Infections in Cats: Types, Symptoms, Causes, Diagnosis, and Treatment

 The most common bacteria are Mycoplasma and Chlamydia.
 On the other hand, the most common viral culprits are Feline Herpesvirus Type 1 and Calicivirus.
 They are most commonly found in kittens with weak immune systems.
 For adult cats, exposure to infected felines is the most common cause.
 The closer a healthy cat is in contact with an infected cat, the higher its risk is for infection, especially in a crowded environment.
 Stressful environments like shelters also increase the risk of infection.

 For grown household cats, a sudden eye infection may point to another health problem.
-It may be a symptom for another condition, like an autoimmune disease.
-It could also be a serious condition, like eye trauma, cancer, or a systematic viral infection depending on the index of suspicion.
+It may be a symptom of an autoimmune disease.
+It could also be an early sign of more serious conditions, such as eye trauma, cancer, or a systematic viral infection, depending on the index of suspicion.

 Eye infections are common in cats, but not necessarily deadly.
 It can spread and affect the internal parts of the eye if left untreated.
 Severe cases often lead to blindness, if not impaired vision.
 The infection can also be easily transferred to other cats and kittens if it is viral.
 The most life-threatening condition that eye infections can cause is corneal ulcers.